 In 2008, we demonstrated Alpha technology at commercial scale with a 100kte/annum plant in Singapore.
 It was built on time, to budget and began production significantly above its nameplate capacity.
 Unlike traditional MMA processes there are no polymer/solids blockage, corrosion, or machine issues or vulnerabilities.
 Product purity, an absolute market requirement for high margin optical polymers for LED/LCD TV monitors and PDA screens, has consistently been industry leading.

-MRC is the pioneer of C4 technology, based on isobutylene, for the manufacture of MMA.
-This production method was first developed for commercial use in the 1970s and MRC has made several successful investments over the recent past to underpin the growth in demand for MMA from its customers.
+MCC is the pioneer of C4 technology, based on isobutylene, for the manufacture of MMA.
+This production method was first developed for commercial use in the 1970s and MCC has made several successful investments over the recent past to underpin the growth in demand for MMA from its customers.